dukesky/Deep-Learning-Projects-Include-basic-CNN-and-RNN/STEP2/README.md

 position of the maximum element in the MLP output matches with the position of the 1 in ydata.
 Find the total number of correctly classied images in the whole set of 10,000.
 You should get 9790 correct.
-- (f) Sample some cases with correct classication and some with incorrect classication.
+- (f) Sample some cases with correct classification and some with incorrect classication.
 Visually inspect them.
 For those that are incorrect, is the correct class obvious to you?
 You can use matplotlib for visualization:
 `import matplotlib.pyplot as plt`